Dumbbell Drag Curl exercise demonstration image

 How to Perform

-4. Slowly lower the dumbbells back down the same path, maintaining strict control.
+4. Slowly lower dumbbells back to start along same path.

 Coaching Tips